 My family and I are lucky enough to live in a beautiful region of the Pacific Northwest.
-Since we’re a family of five and airfare is sometimes out of the budget, we often opt to save money on a road trip.
-While more economical than flying, road trip costs can add up, especially as gas prices increase in the summer months.
+Since we’re a family of five and airfare is sometimes out of the budget, we often opt to save money on road trips.
+While more economical than flying, road trip costs can add up, especially as gas prices and hotels often increase in the summer months.
 Aside from traveling in a fuel-efficient car, what can you do to lower road trip costs?
-Here are five key ways to road trip on a shoestring, whether you’re traveling solo or with the whole family.
+Here are five key ways to save money on road trips, whether you’re traveling solo or with the whole family.

 1. Plan your itinerary with gas prices in mind

 Road trips (at least the pleasurable kind) aren’t about going the farthest possible distance in a given number of days.
 Instead of seeing how far you can get, look for itineraries with lots to see and do in a smaller square mileage.
 Drive only a few hours per day, and spend the rest of your time renting bikes at your day’s destination or exploring by foot.
 California’s Highway 1 is a great area for a multi-stop road trip, which will help you save money on a road trip.

 Camp in a tent or reserve a state park cabin or yurt.
 Any of these options will be far less expensive than driving a gas-guzzling motor-home or hauling a camper trailer.
 Plus, camping is far cheaper than reserving a motor inn or hotel room, and twice as much fun.